Cipriano de Rore: Secular music

-It was as a composer of madrigals that Rore achieved enduring fame.
-With his madrigals published primarily between 1542 and 1565, he was one of the most influential madrigalists at mid-century.
+It was as a composer of madrigals, such as the popular "Ancor che col partire", that Rore achieved enduring fame.
+He was one of the most influential madrigalists at mid-century, publishing his madrigals primarily between 1542 and 1565.
 His early madrigals reflect Willaert with the use of clear diction, thick and continuous counterpoint, and pervasive imitation.
 These works are mostly for four or five voices, with one for six and another for eight.
-The tone of his writing tends toward the serious, especially as contrasted with the light character of the work of his predecessors Arcadelt and Verdelot.
-Rore chose not to write madrigals of frivolous nature, preferring serious subject matter, including the works of Petrarch and tragedies presented at Ferrara.
-He carefully brought out the varying moods of the texts he set, developing musical devices for this purpose; additionally he often ignored the structure of the line, line division, and rhyme, deeming it unnecessary that the musical and poetic lines correspond.
+Their tone tends toward the serious, especially as contrasted with the light character of the work of his predecessors Arcadelt and Verdelot.
+Rore preferred serious subject matter, including the works of Petrarch and tragedies presented at Ferrara.
+He brought out the varying moods of the texts he set, developing musical devices for this purpose, and often ignored the structure of the line, line division, and rhyme, deeming it unnecessary that the musical and poetic lines correspond.

-In addition, Rore experimented with chromaticism, following some of the ideas of his contemporary Nicola Vicentino.
-He used all the resources of polyphony as they had developed by the mid-16th century, including imitation and canonic techniques, all in the service of careful text setting.
+Rore experimented with chromaticism, following some of the ideas of his contemporary Nicola Vicentino.
+He used all the resources of polyphony as they had developed by the mid-16th century, including imitation and canonic techniques, in the service of text setting.

-Rore was the model many of the great madrigalists of the late 16th century followed, including Monteverdi.
-According to Alfred Einstein, writing in The Italian Madrigal (1949), Rore's true spiritual successor was Monteverdi.
-Einstein also said, "Rore holds the key to the whole development of the Italian madrigal after 1550."
+Rore was the model for many of the great madrigalists of the late 16th century, including Monteverdi.
+According to Alfred Einstein's The Italian Madrigal (1949), Monteverdi was Rore's true spiritual successor.
+Einstein also wrote, "Rore holds the key to the whole development of the Italian madrigal after 1550."

 Rore also composed secular Latin motets, a relatively unusual "crossover" form in the mid-16th century.
 These motets, a secular variation of a normally sacred form, paralleled the sacred madrigal, the madrigale spirituale, a sacred variation on a popular secular form.
 Stylistically they are similar to his madrigals, and he published them throughout his career; occasionally they appeared in collections of madrigals, such as in his posthumous Fifth Book for five voices (1566), and he also included some in a collection of motets for five voices published in 1545.